jspsych/jsPsych/docs/markdown_docs/tutorials/hello-world.md

 	<head>
 		<title>My experiment</title>
 		<script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js"></script>
-		<script src="jspsych-4.2/jspsych.js"></script>
+		<script src="jspsych-5.0/jspsych.js"></script>
-		<script src="jspsych-4.2/plugins/jspsych-text.js"></script>
+		<script src="jspsych-5.0/plugins/jspsych-text.js"></script>
-		<link href="jspsych-4.2/css/jspsych.css" rel="stylesheet" type="text/css"></link>
+		<link href="jspsych-5.0/css/jspsych.css" rel="stylesheet" type="text/css"></link>
 	</head>
 	<body>
 	</body>
 </html>
 ```

 Once the plugin is loaded, we can create an experiment using the plugin.
 To declare a trial that uses the text plugin, we create a JavaScript object with the property `type` equal to `'text'`.
-Then we can specify the [other parameters of the plugin]() in the same object.
+Then we can specify the other parameters of the plugin in the same object.

 To add JavaScript code directly to the webpage we need to add a set of `<script>` tags after the `<body>` tags.